-Oklahoma public libraries participate in Edge through a license purchased by the Oklahoma Department of Libraries for all public libraries in the state.
+Oklahoma public libraries participate in Edge through a license purchased by the Oklahoma Department of Libraries with federal funding from the Institute of Museum and Library Services.

 Edge assists libraries with strategic planning and community engagement through assessments, resources, recommendations, action plan models, training, and tools for reporting and information distribution, all based on a national set of benchmarks.

 Edge provides tangible data to libraries from their assessments and the resources, empowering them to communicate their libraries’ value to their communities.

 Edge helps libraries evaluate and improve digital inclusion services in four critical areas: economic opportunity, civic engagement, education, and health.

 Why should my library use Edge?

 - To identify ways to improve your public access technology and digital literacy services

 - To receive tools that help you communicate the value of your library technology services to the community and create support.